DON'T BELIEVE ALL THE

 far less likely than dying in a traffic accident or being shot (those over 65 comprise 90% of flu

-Ok, I know that no one in their right
+Ok, I know that almost no one in their right

 mind ever suggested this